bolgebrygg/MalenoV/README.md

 •	The seismic data is available here: https://goo.gl/wb145Z
 <b> BEAWRE one 32 bit SEGY File is 100 GB of data</b>

-•	There is also inline ,xline, z training data for fault identification
+•	There is also inline, xline, z, training data for fault identification on the Poseidon survey

 •	The Dutch government F3 seismic dataset can also be downloaded from the same location including.
 <b>This data is only 1 GB</b>

-•	Training data for multi facies prediction, faults and steep dips
+•	Training data locations for multi facies prediction, faults and steep dips is provided
-•	Trained neural network models for steep dips and multi facies .
+•	Trained neural network models for steep dips and multi facies can be assessed .
 .